OpenNebula/docs/source/advanced_components/ddc/default.rst

             packet_token: "********************************"
             packet_project: "******************************"

-In the following sections you are going to see what changes are needed to deploy these templates and a graphic with the resulting infrastructure.
+In the following sections you are going to see what changes are needed to deploy these templates and a picture with the resulting infrastructure.

 AWS Deployment
 --------------

-In this example we are going to deploy a cluster with two hosts and the rest infrastructure resources.
-Virtual machines deployed in each host will be able to communicate each other.
+In this example we are going to deploy a cluster with two hosts and the rest of infrastructure resources.
+Virtual machines deployed in each host will be able to communicate with each other.

-Graphic
 #######

 .. image:: /images/ddc_aws_deployment.png